jneem/blog/content/posts/linesweeper/index.md

 ![two shapes with an arrow showing how we're tracing the boundary](shapes_for_union_tracing_1.svg)

 Whenever we get to an intersection point, we turn right.
-If there are multiple choices, we take the right-most one.
+There could be lots of choices; we take the right-most one.

 ![two shapes with an arrow showing how we're tracing the boundary](shapes_for_union_tracing_2.svg)